-- Availability of resources do you have access to enough of the materials?
+- Do you currently have access to enough of the materials you used to make a full-size model?
 Is there enough of it available in Australia?
 On Earth? - Will current technology be useful, or do you need something more? - Estimate how much it would cost to put your plan in place. - Estimate how long it would take to put your plan in place. - Can you do all of this yourself or do you need to bring in some experts?
-Who might these experts be? - Did your experiments or tests give you enough information to start manufacturing or implementing your solution tomorrow?
+Who might these experts be? - Did your experiments or tests give you enough information to assist people with dust issue on Earth, the Moon or even Mars?
 What further experiments or tests might you need to do?